Christie Brinkley’s Cucumber Pic Sparks Penis Comments

 “Awkward lol,” another wrote with what was clearly a reference to the cucumber.

-“Didn’t women say that to men back in the day? #awkward” was another comment.
+“Didn’t women say that to men back in the day? #awkward,” read another comment.

 Responses weren’t exclusive to the phallic reference, though.
 Many fans took to the comments section to praise the model for her beauty and style, with a fair few fans asking what Christie was going to be cooking.
-A celebrity comment came in from Ireland Baldwin, although Alec Baldwin’s daughter wasn’t the only famous face noticing the update.
-The Real Housewives of Beverly Hills star Lisa Rinna left Christie a like.
+Ireland Baldwin was among the celebrities who commented, although Alec Baldwin’s daughter wasn’t the only famous face noticing the update.
+The Real Housewives of Beverly Hills star Lisa Rinna also liked the photos.

 Christie’s update also proved popular overall, racking up over 1,800 likes within just one hour of going live.
 Fans wishing to see more of Christie should follow her Instagram.